Numeral system: Main numeral systems

-More useful still are systems which employ special abbreviations for repetitions of symbols; for example, using the first nine letters of the alphabet for these abbreviations, with A standing for "one occurrence", B "two occurrences", and so on, one could then write C+ D/ for the number 304 (the number of these abbreviations is sometimes called the base of the system).
+Other systems employ special abbreviations for repetitions of symbols; for example, using the first nine letters of the alphabet for these abbreviations, with A standing for "one occurrence", B "two occurrences", and so on, one could then write C+ D/ for the number 304; the number of these abbreviations is sometimes called the base of the system.
 This system is used when writing Chinese numerals and other East Asian numerals based on Chinese.
-The number system of the English language is of this type ("three hundred [and] four"), as are those of other spoken languages, regardless of what written systems they have adopted.
-However, many languages use mixtures of bases, and other features, for instance 79 in French is soixante dix-neuf (60 + 10 + 9) and in Welsh is pedwar ar bymtheg a thrigain (4 + (5 + 10) + (3 × 20)) or (somewhat archaic) pedwar ugain namyn un (4 × 20 − 1).
-In English, one could say "four score less one", as in the famous Gettysburg Address representing "87 years ago" as "four score and seven years ago".
+The number system of the English language is of this type, such as "three hundred [and] four", as are those of other spoken languages, regardless of what written systems they have adopted.
+Many languages use mixtures of bases, and other features, for instance 79 in French is soixante dix-neuf (60 + 10 + 9) and in Welsh is pedwar ar bymtheg a thrigain (4 + (5 + 10) + (3 × 20)) or the somewhat archaic pedwar ugain namyn un (4 × 20 − 1).
+In English, "four score less one", as in the famous Gettysburg Address representing "87 years ago" as "four score and seven years ago".

-More elegant is a positional system, also known as place-value notation.
-The positional systems are classified by their base or radix, which is the number of symbols called digits used by the system.
+A positional system, also known as place-value notation, is classified by its base or radix, which is the number of symbols called digits used by the system.
 In base 10, ten different digits 0, ..., 9 are used and the position of a digit is used to signify the power of ten that the digit is to be multiplied with, as in 304 = 3×100 + 0×10 + 4×1 or more precisely 3×10^{2} + 0×10^{1} + 4×10^{0}.
-Zero, which is not needed in the other systems, is of crucial importance here, in order to be able to "skip" a power.
+Zero, which is not used in the other systems, is used in this system, in order to be able to "skip" a power.
 The Hindu–Arabic numeral system, which originated in India and is now used throughout the world, is a positional base 10 system.

-Arithmetic is much easier in positional systems than in the earlier additive ones; furthermore, additive systems need a large number of different symbols for the different powers of 10; a positional system needs only ten different symbols (assuming that it uses base 10).
+Arithmetic is much easier in positional systems than in the earlier additive ones; furthermore, additive systems need a large number of different symbols for the different powers of 10; a positional system needs ten different symbols, if it uses base 10.